opengauss-mirror/docs/content/en/docs/Developerguide/create-table.md

     -   The default expressions are copied from the original table to the new table only if  **INCLUDING DEFAULTS**  is specified.
 The default behavior is to exclude default expressions, resulting in the copied columns in the new table having default values  **NULL**.
     -   The  **CHECK**  constraints are copied from the original table to the new table only when  **INCLUDING CONSTRAINTS**  is specified.
 Other types of constraints are never copied to the new table.
 Not-null constraints are always copied to the new table.
 These rules also apply to column constraints and table constraints.
-    -   By default, indexes of the source table are created on the new table and does not affect the **INCLUDING INDEXES** clause.
-If you do not want to copy the indexes of the source table, you need to specify the **EXCLUDING INDEXES** clause.
+    -   Any indexes on the original table will not be created on the new table, unless the **INCLUDING INDEXES** clause is specified.
     -   **STORAGE**  settings for the copied column definitions are copied only if  **INCLUDING STORAGE**  is specified.
 The default behavior is to exclude  **STORAGE**  settings.
     -   If  **INCLUDING COMMENTS**  is specified, comments for the copied columns, constraints, and indexes are copied.
 The default behavior is to exclude comments.
-    -   If the source table is a partitioned table, the partition definition of the source table is copied to the new table by default.
-In addition, the **PRTITION BY** clause cannot be used in the new table, and the **INCLUDING PARTITION** clause can be specified.
-If you do not want to copy partition information, you need to specify the **EXCLUDING PARTITION** clause.
-An error is reported if the source partitioned table has indexes, only **EXCLUDING PARTITION** is used, the target table is defined as an ordinary table, and the partitioned indexes of the source table is copied by default.
-The reason is that ordinary tables do not support partitioned indexes.
+    -   If **INCLUDING PARTITION** is specified, the partition definitions of the source table are copied to the new table, and the new table no longer use the **PARTITON BY** clause.
+The default behavior is to exclude partition definition of the original table.
+If the source table has an index, you can use the **INCLUDING PARTITION INCLUDING INDEXES** syntax.
+If only **INCLUDING INDEXES** is used for a partitioned table, the target table will be defined as an ordinary table, but the index is a partitioned index.
+In this case, an error will be reported because ordinary tables do not support partitioned indexes.
     -   If  **INCLUDING RELOPTIONS**  is specified, the new table will copy the storage parameter \(that is,  **WITH**  clause\) of the source table.
 The default behavior is to exclude partition definition of the storage parameter of the original table.
     -   **INCLUDING ALL**  contains the meaning of  **INCLUDING DEFAULTS**,  **INCLUDING CONSTRAINTS**,  **INCLUDING INDEXES**,  **INCLUDING STORAGE**,  **INCLUDING COMMENTS**,** INCLUDING PARTITION**, and  **INCLUDING RELOPTIONS**.